scams Marketplace

 Contents

 The latest iPhone release always creates a spike in the number of ads removed by the Besedo content moderation.
-In most ads, scammers claim to have the latest iPhone, Samsung Galaxy, or similar for sale.
+In most ads, scammers claim to have the latest iPhone for sale.

 Photo by Victor Serban on Unsplash